jcreeno77/JARS-Ai-TakeHome/README.md

 -The buttons can be filtered according to a category set by a scriptable object

 For Style
--Tried to match style reference with colors and buttons -used Adobe Color wheel to find colors to indicate button functionality (like clicking, hovering, or selecting) -You can click and drag / swipe and drag screen to rotate the character -You can play/pause/restart an animation
+#Tried to match style reference with colors and buttons
+#used Adobe Color wheel to find colors to indicate button functionality (like clicking, hovering, or selecting)
+-You can click and drag / swipe and drag screen to rotate the character -You can play/pause/restart an animation